wllfore/ACA-AI/README.md

 # AdrenalTumorAI
-Implementation of the segmentation and diagnosis model for adrenal adenoma
+Implementation of the segmentation and subtype classification model for adrenal adenoma